[UPDATE Dec 20, 2019: White Sands National Monument is now White Sands National Park. Hooray!]

 I think I add this to all of my lists, because let’s be honest, you can’t beat a good sunset no matter where you are.
 If you are planning on spending a day at White Sands or just a few hours, try to catch a sunset while you’re there.
 The colors of the sand and the sky during a good sunset are unbeatable and slowing down to watch the sun slowly disappear is always a good way to end a day.

 Have you visited any sand dunes?
+Have you been to White Sands National Park in New Mexico?
 What are your favorite dunes to visit and what do you like to do there?
 Let us know!